Alexa, get me a doctor: Amazon’s voice assistant to start seeking medical help - NewsBreak

 The company’s latest health care expansion comes as several competitors including Walmart and the drugstore chains CVS and Walgreens also beef up their medical offerings.
 They are adding care clinics or virtual programs to make it easier for patients to find regular help in the fragmented U.S. health care system.

-Insurers and employers that pay medical bills are pushing for this as a way to improve health and cut down on hospital stays or other big medical expenses.Zelenskyy accuses Russia of war crime as conflict continues
+Insurers and employers that pay medical bills are pushing for this as a way to improve health and cut down on hospital stays or other big medical expenses.Russia’s invasion of Ukraine: What you need to know

 “Health care is a huge industry of enormous value, and it is ripe for disruption,” said Neil Saunders, managing director of GlobalData Retail.
 “And Amazon views itself as a disruptor.”